 Walking to the first spot isn’t that far.
 Despite its slight elevation, walking to the spot isn’t tiring.
-Greeneries here and there provide clean air and shades, especially on sunny days.
+Greeneries here and there provide clean air and shade, especially on sunny days.
 In many areas, well-maintained grass covers the ground.
-So green and looking fresh.
+So green and looks fresh.
 As if calling for a picnic day.

 Old Dutch-style Buildings

 It cannot be said that the building in Bosscha Observatory is modern.
 Since its establishment around the 1920s.
 Seems like the building design remains the same.
 Eccentric with classic Dutch exterior design.
 Most buildings are colored white with red linings mainly on roof parts.
 As for the main observatory dome, the color is full white.

 The observatory complex is part of a local college, Bandung Technology Institute.
 But the ambiance is not that geeky.
 Instead, it’s more like a park that has a cozy atmosphere.
 Thanks to the clean areas and cool air, guests will immediately feel relaxed.
 No wonder, locals love to revisit Bosscha over and over again.